How to create XSL transformations (XSLT)

 Example 3: Update of existing data using parameters

-This example extends the previous case: the value for the attribute is passed as a parameter to the script instead of being hardcoded:
+This example extends the previous case: the value for the attribute is passed as a parameter to the script instead of being hardcoded – the value of the attribute refAssignedToId is set from the parameter UserId:

 <?xml version="1.0" encoding="UTF-8"?>